Burn Season

-Burn Season was an American rock band from Jacksonville, Florida, formed in 2001.
-Their final lineup consisted of Damien Starkey on vocals, Kevin Renwick on guitar, Brad Stewart on bass and Bobby Amaru on vocals.
+Burn Season was an American rock band from Jacksonville, Florida, formed by Damien Starkey and Bobby Amaru in 1998 under the name Smakt Down.
+The name changed to Burn Season upon signing their record deal with Elektra Records shortly after high school graduation in 2001.
+The band released 3 albums.
+Their final lineup consisted of Damien Starkey on vocals, Kevin Renwick on guitar, Brad Stewart on bass and Bobby Amaru on drums.

 The group initially signed with Elektra Records to record and release their debut album.
 However, after business mergers left the band without a label, they eventually found a home with Bieler Bros.
 Records, releasing their debut album in 2005 before splitting up two years later.
 While several of the members have since found success with other projects, the band has reunited sporadically since their initial breakup in 2007.

 History

-Early Years and signing with Elektra Records (2001–2003)
+Early years and signing with Elektra Records (2001–2003)

 Formed in 2001, Burn Season was started by lead vocalist Damien Starkey and drummer Bobby Amaru.
 Their earliest demos were recorded at the Music Factory studio in Jacksonville Beach, Florida, with Damien Starkey also handling guitar duties and studio owner Michael Ray FitzGerald filling in on bass.

 Later, the duo recorded a set of demos at the Hole of The Pigeon studio in Jacksonville, with production assistance from Limp Bizkit's Sam Rivers.
 Impressed with what he heard, Rivers put the band into contact with his Limp Bizkit bandmate Fred Durst, who ran his own record label in Flawless Records.

 The interest from Flawless Records brought more attention to the band, who started receiving offers from other labels in what became a bidding war.
 Eventually, the members, now consisting of Adam Silk on bass and Kevin Renwick on guitar, decided to sign with Elektra Records.
 While no specifics have been released, it was reportedly an obscenely large deal.